Civilian Protection in Sudan Now

 SIGN OUR PETITION NOW!

-With your help, DWAG can bring attention to the crisis in Sudan and urge UN leaders to protect Sudanese civilians
+With your help, DWAG can bring attention to the crisis in Sudan and urge UN leaders to protect Sudanese civilians.

 In the occasion of the 75th session of the United Nations General Assembly (UNGA), Darfur Women Action Group (DWAG) wishes to remind the UN leaders that civilian protection in Sudan remains the biggest challenge, particularly in Darfur.
 DWAG further strongly calls on the UNGA member states and the UNSC members for increased civilian protection in Darfur, South Kordofan, Eastern Sudan, and other conflict-affected regions across Sudan.
 Despite the change in the authoritarian government and its replacement by the current interim government of Sudan, the realities on the ground in Darfur have yet to see any sign of change.
 Millions remain in camps and continue to face violent attacks by the Janjaweed militias and the members of the Rapid Support forces, who remain unapprehended or held accountable for their past and present actions.